Fogito-com/fogito-core/README/CoreEmails.md

             "to"                  => "toEmail@todomain.com",
             "reply_to"            => "noreply@fogito.com", // OPTIONAL
-            "body"                => "Hello world!", // TEXT or HTML "expire"              => 120, // seconds, 0 is no expiration
+            "body"                => "Hello world!", // TEXT or HTML "filters"             => ["card" => "2k3j4k23j4k2j3k23k4j"], // IDs for filtering email log
+            "calback"             => "https://yourCallbackUrl", // OPTIONAL: status of emails will be sent to this link "expire"              => 120, // seconds, 0 is no expiration
         ]);
     ?>